 Many U.S. states are currently offering tax incentives for long-term care insurance.
 There is also a lively debate in several states about either providing tax incentives for LTCI or enhancing existing tax incentives for LTCI.
 This is definitely a subject where applicable legislation is prone to change from one year to the other, so it is important to obtain current and up to date advice.

-The information below was current at the time of writing, but applicable legislation can change quickly so it is important to always check current state regulations before you make any decision regarding LTCI.
+The information below was current at the time of writing, but applicable legislation can change quickly so it is important always to check current state regulations before you make any decision regarding LTCI.

 |State or district||Information|